sagarpandya82/getth/README.md

 ###Introduction
 This gem defines methods _first, second, third ... ninth, tenth_ for retrieving values from strings and arrays.
-The Array and String classes are monkey-patched with the module Getth.
-Core `Array` already includes a `last` instance method but since `String` doesn't so I've added that.
+The Array and String classes have been monkey-patched in order to achieve this.
+Core `Array` already includes a `last` instance method but since `String` does not, I have had to add it.

 ###With arrays
     arr = ["a", "b", "c", "d", "e", "f", "g", "h", "i", "j"]